-For the purposes of this programme, the term Black Industrialist will in a general sense refer to black South Africans who own and, through significant shareholding, control an enterprise whose products are significantly used and have significant impact on decent employment and create broad-based economic opportunities.
+For the purposes of this programme, the term "black industrialist" will in a general sense refer to black South Africans who own and, through significant shareholding, control an enterprise whose products are significantly used and have significant impact on decent employment and create broad-based economic opportunities.

-The NWDC can contribute to the development of Black Industrialist by:
+The NWDC can contribute to the development of black industrialists by:

-- Determining a preferential rate for rental of industrial properties, - Providing SMME loans at a determined preferential rate, and - Working closely with DFIs and establishing an MoU with the IDC/NEF on mutual sharing on assistance and support to Black Industrialists. - Assist in finding markets for the goods and services of Black industrialists.
+- Determining a preferential rate for rental of industrial properties; - Providing SMME loans at a determined preferential rate; - Working closely with DFIs and establishing a MoU with the IDC/NEF on mutual sharing on assistance and support to black industrialists; and - Assist in finding markets for the goods and services of black industrialists.